FreeFeed/freefeed-server/doc/visibility-rules.md

   function makes SQL filter to select only visible posts.
 * app/support/DbAdapter/visibility.js, getUsersWhoCanSeePost function.
 This
   function returns list of users (IDs) who can see the given post.

+## Comment

+Comment to the given post is not visible for viewer if the post is not visible.

+Comment is visible when:
+* The comment author is not banned by viewer OR post is published to a group where the viewer had disabled bans.
+Thus, all comments in groups with disabled bans are visible.

+If the post is visible but the comment is not, the comment may appear as a stub (with hideType = HIDDEN_BANNED).
+It depends on *hideCommentsOfTypes* field of viewer properties.

+### In code
+The post visibility rules calculates in the following places:
+* app/support/DbAdapter/timelines-posts.js, getPostsWithStuffByIds function.
+  This function selects proper comments and other stuff by the given postIds.